The Beauty & Benefits of Plants in Design

 At the height of Austin’s stay-at-home order last spring, parking lots at Shoal Creek Nursery and The Great Outdoors—both deemed essential businesses—regularly overflowed.
 Six months later, before Election Day 2020, the Frond Plant Shop was busy with antsy customers.

 “So many stressed-out people were coming in and saying, ‘I need a break.
-I need to buy a plant and take it home,’” says owner Sarah Barnes.
+I need to buy a plant and take it home,’” says owner Sara Barnes.

 In a year of pandemic fears, fraught politics, pain and protest, the house plant craze kicked into high gear as people took in philodendrons, succulents and more, adding to collections or starting indoor jungles from scratch.